 Narm Charm: It isn't the best show of the decade by a long shot, but it's fun and somehow still appealing to a fairly large demographic.

-One True Threesome: Scott/Allison/Isaac has been picking up steam in the fandom lately, especially as they've moved into more of a love triangle dynamic during season 3.
+One True Threesome: Scott/Allison/Isaac has been picking up steam in the fandom, especially as they've moved into more of a love triangle dynamic during Season 3.
+And then Allison was killed off and Isaac (like Jackson) ran off to France at the end of Season 3.

 Jeff Davis certainly isn't helping matters by stating that he doesn't like love triangles and making ambiguous comments like "agreed".